 Snowy Owl Project

-- the rate at which they travel
+- The rate at which they travel

-- if and where they stop along the way
+- If and where they stop along the way

-- the location they stay in for the breeding season
+- Where they spend the breeding season

-- where they spend the winter
+- Where they spend the winter

 The transmitter batteries last 1-3 years, and the transmitter harnesses fall off once the batteries have worn out.
 Researchers have worked hard to determine the best size, weight, positioning, and attachment of the transmitters so that they don’t impact the behavior and health of the birds.

 This project is a partnership with the US Geological Survey (USGS) and Boise State University (BSU).

 Note: This work is performed with special permits.
 The public is not allowed to enter restricted airport property, or to capture any kind of owl or other raptor.